pmbittner/PaxEngine3/README.md

 'lib/Easyloging/build/msvc' for MSVC.

 ##### Assimp (required by paxassetimport)
 Check out their git repository and build manually.
-The build director names currently are:
+The build directory names currently are:

     cmake-build-release-msvc